Mahyar-Eb/Mahyar-Eb.github.io/_pages/home.md

 <div style="text-align: justify;">

-### Welcome!
+### Hi, and thanks for visiting!

 I’m a Ph.D. candidate in Economics at the Darla Moore School of Business, University of South Carolina.
-My research explores the intersection of financial economics, banking, and artificial intelligence, with a focus on applications of machine learning, natural language processing (NLP), neural networks, large language models (LLMs), and algorithmic fairness.
-I study how these tools are transforming credit markets, household financial behavior, and regulatory frameworks.
-My current projects examine human-AI collaboration on marketplace lending platforms, the effects of AI adoption on bank performance, fairness and bias in predictive models, and how recommender systems can help identify and reduce the spread of financial misinformation.
-I’ve taught undergraduate courses in Data Analysis for Business Applications and Introduction to Economics.
-I hold a Master’s degree in Financial Management and a Bachelor’s in Business Administration.
-When I’m not working, I enjoy hiking, photography, camping, playing volleyball, and hosting barbecue parties with friends.
+My research sits at the intersection of financial economics, banking, and AI, with a focus on machine learning, NLP, neural networks, LLMs, and algorithmic fairness.
+I study how these tools are transforming credit markets, financial behavior, and regulation.
+Current projects examine human-AI collaboration in lending, AI adoption in banking, fairness in predictive models, and the dual role of recommender systems in disseminating or mitigating financial misinformation.
+I’ve taught undergraduate courses in data analysis and economics.
+Outside academia, I enjoy hiking, photography, camping, volleyball, and hosting barbecue parties with friends.

 </div>